 INSIDER TIP: It’s not uncommon for Swayze Falls to be dry in the summer months.
 To see her (along with many of the other waterfalls in the Niagara Region) at their best, I recommend a spring visit or even better, a winter adventure!

 This park isn’t just for hiking though!
 It’s not uncommon to see visitors fishing, mountain biking and even horseback riding!
 However, there are some trails that are restricted to hiking only so if you choose to enjoy some of these other activities, please respect the trail designations.
+For more details, check out my guide to Short Hills Provincial Park to help plan your adventure!

 Be sure to check out the Friends of Short Hills Provincial Park for more information about trail closures and park updates.